RCgmbh/PiLot/docs/basics.md

 Once finished writing, keep the card connected to your computer.
 Using a file explorer, create two files directly in the root (if you don't see the card, unplug it and plug it in again, it will usually be displayed as a drive called "boot").
 Create those two files directly in the root directory:
 1. Create an empty file called just "SSH" (no extension, no content).
 This will allow you to connect to your PiLot by ssh.
-2. To allow the PiLot to connect to your Wif-Fi, create a file called "wpa_supplicant.conf", and using a text editor, insert this content (you can skip this, if you use a cable to connect the raspi to your network):
+2. If you have a second Wi-Fi adapter on your raspi (the first one is the built-in), you should allow the PiLot to connect to your Wif-Fi.
+Create a file called "wpa_supplicant.conf", and using a text editor, insert this content (you can skip this, if you use a cable to connect the raspi to your network):
 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
 update_config=1